 When the kitchen island is not proportional to its surroundings, the kitchen becomes less ergonomic.
 It will feel cramped.
 It will be impractical because it has an inefficient workflow.
 It will be less comfortable for the person using it.

 As designers, we highly suggest keeping the clearance zone under 1500 millimetres.
-A super wide distance between two workspaces is less user-friendly.
+A super-wide distance between two workspaces is less user-friendly.

-Create a galley layout
+Creating a galley kitchen island layout

 A lot of professional chefs and home cooks prefer a galley kitchen layout because it's efficient.
 They can face the island and turn around to face the workspace behind them.